 Tane moulded her form and breathed life into her by performing the hongi and the expression ‘tihei mauri ora’ originated.

-Transition: Hine- ahu- one becomes hine- ti-tama (wife of Tane and mother of his children).
+Transition: Hine- ahu- one becomes Hine- ti-tama (wife of Tane and mother of his children).
 Distraught to find out that Tane is not only her husband but also her father, flees to Rarohenga (the underworld) where Tane cannot follow.
-However the maternal love for her uri (descendants) remains and is what seals her fate to become Hine-nui-te-po, the lady of the night.
+However, the maternal love for her uri remains and is what seals her fate to become Hine-nui-te-po, the lady of the night.

-Transcendance: Hine-nui-te-po, devoted mother who waits patiently at Rarohenga – the underworld that she has lovingly prepared for her uri.
+Transcendance: Hine-nui-te-po, devoted mother who waits patiently at Rarohenga that she has lovingly prepared for her uri.

 Wahine Toa: Women of mythology – Patricia Grace

-Through emotional turmoil, trails, tests, illuminating revelations and spiritual adventure herstory guides me.
+Whakapapa korero contain myth messages that guide us through emotional turmoil, trails, tests, illuminating revelations and spiritual adventure.